R-CoderDotCom/Awesome-R-packages/README.md

 - [Leaflet](https://cran.r-project.org/web/packages/leaflet/).
 Create and customize interactive maps using the 'Leaflet' JavaScript library and the 'htmlwidgets' package.
 - [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html).
 Provides color schemes for maps (and other graphics) designed by Cynthia Brewer as described [here](http://colorbrewer2.org).
 - [Plotly](https://cran.r-project.org/web/packages/plotly/).
 Create interactive web graphics from 'ggplot2' graphs and/or a custom interface to the (MIT-licensed) JavaScript library 'plotly.js' inspired by the grammar of graphics.
+- [sunburstR](https://cran.r-project.org/web/packages/sunburstR/).
+Make interactive 'd3.js' sequence sunburst diagrams in R with the convenience and infrastructure of an 'htmlwidget'.
+- [r2d3](https://github.com/rstudio/r2d3).
+Provides a suite of tools for using D3 visualizations with R.

 More soon...